How to Write a Complete Survey Report

-How do you determine the sample size you need?
+How do you determine the survey sample size you need?

-This depends on what data you want to analyze, but you can choose whether to analyze data from your entire audience or just those from a chosen segment.
+This depends on what data you want to analyze – from your entire audience or just those from a chosen segment.

-My advice?
-Rather than scrapping all the data you have, if you can determine the response time, you can split your data and keep the responses that are relevant to each new implementation.
+When you are able to determine the response time, you can split your data and analyze responses relevant to each new implementation.

 If there is a large disparity between these two totals, this can point to several things.